quasipedia/atc-ng/docs/game-manual.rst

 * The aeroplane will **first** try to align itself with the runway, and **then** it will adjust its altitude and speed.

-* The gliding angle for an ILS is always 30°.
+* The gliding angle for an ILS is always the standard 3°.

 * The speed of the aeroplane will be kept constant as long as possible, then it will be progressively reduced in order for the plane to touch down at its